Elixir-Software-Developer/code-prompt-project/README.md

     H --> F
 ```

-## Special Thanks
-I want to thank [Cline](https://github.com/nickbaumann98/cline_docs/blob/main/prompting/custom%20instructions%20library/cline-memory-bank.md) and [@nickbaumann98](https://github.com/nickbaumann98) for inspiration from the Cline Memory Bank prompt.
-You are the GOATs.

 ## Contributing

 Contributions are welcome!
 If you'd like to add support for another AI coding assistant or improve an existing memory system, please submit a pull request.